bower/bower.github.io/docs/config.md

 Enable or disable use of colors in the CLI output.
 Defaults to true.

-Example:

-	{
+{% highlight json %}
 "color": true
-	}
+{% endhighlight %}

 ### storage

 _Object_

 Where to store persistent data, such as cache, needed by bower.
 Defaults to paths that suite the OS/platform.
 Valid keys are `cache`, `registry`, `links`, `completion`.

-Example:

-	{
+{% highlight json %}
-		"storage" : {
+"storage": {
   "packages" : "~/.bower/cache",
   "registry" : "~/.bower/registry"
 }
-    }
+{% endhighlight %}

 ### tmp

 _String_

 Where to store temporary files and folders.
 Defaults to the system temporary directory suffixed with /bower.

-Example:

-	{
+{% highlight json %}
 "tmp": "~/.bower/tmp"
-	}
+{% endhighlight %}

 ### interactive

 _Boolean_

 Makes bower interactive, prompting whenever necessary.
 Defaults to `null` which means `auto`.

-Example:

-	{
+{% highlight json %}
 "interactive": true
-	}
+{% endhighlight %}